cjdbarlow/Part-One/lincosamides.md

 # Lincosamides

 Inhibit protein synthesis by disrupting the 50S ribosomal subunit.
-May be bacterostatic or bacteriocidal, depending on the concentration and the particular organism.
+May be bacteriostatic or bacteriocidal, depending on the concentration and the particular organism.

 |Property|Clindamycin
 |--|--|